fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 ### Key-attribute

-Even thought the application seems to be working, there is a nasty warning on the console:
+Even though the application seems to be working, there is a nasty warning on the console:

 ![](../../images/2/1a.png)